jorgevasquezutec/PIProyecto/method1/for_testing/readme.txt

     https://docs.python.org/2/install/index.html

-3. Using the countLeucositos Package
+3. Using the method1 Package

-The countLeucositos package is on your Python path.
-To import it into a Python script or session, execute:
+The method1 package is on your Python path.
+To import it into a Python script or session,
+execute:

-    import countLeucositos
+    import method1

 If a namespace must be specified for the package, modify the import statement accordingly.